-The Board has implemented stock ownership guidelines for directors, the Company's Chief Executive Officer and Chief Financial Officer.
-Under those guidelines: (i) directors are expected to hold shares of Common Stock having a value equal to not less than three times their retainer; (ii) the Chief Executive Officer is expected to hold shares of Common Stock having a value equal to not less than two times the Chief Executive Officer's annual salary; and (iii) the Chief Financial Officer is expected to hold shares of Common Stock having a value equal to not less than the amount of the Chief Financial Officer's annual salary.
+The Board believes the Company's Chief Executive Officer and Chief Financial Officer should have a meaningful stake in the ownership of the Company in order to align their interests with those of stockholders.
+To further that objective, the Board has adopted minimum stock ownership guidelines whereby (i) the Chief Executive Officer is expected to hold, by the end of the fifth anniversary of being appointed, shares of Common Stock having a value equal to not less than two times the Chief Executive Officer's annual salary; and (ii) the Chief Financial Officer is expected to hold, by the end of the fifth anniversary of being appointed, shares of Common Stock having a value equal to not less than the amount of the Chief Financial Officer's annual salary.
+As of the end of fiscal year 2024, each of the Company's Chief Executive Officer and Chief Financial Officer have met or exceeded, or are in line to meet or exceed, their required ownership levels before their fifth anniversary of being appointed.

 Neither the Board nor the Compensation Committee has implemented stock ownership guidelines for other officers.
-The Compensation Committee, however, continues to periodically review best practices and reevaluate whether additional stock ownership guidelines are consistent with the compensation philosophy of the Company and with the interests of its stockholders.
+The Compensation Committee, however, continues to periodically review best practices and re-evaluate whether additional stock ownership guidelines are consistent with the compensation philosophy of the Company and with the interests of its stockholders.